Launching a successful innovation lab

 4. Take (measured) risks – don’t just talk about them

-Talking about how innovative you are won’t do anything for your share prices (link to Terem report above).
+Talking about how innovative you are won’t do anything for your share prices.
 If you want to think and act like entrepreneurs, you need to have skin in the game.
 There are ways of minimizing these risks, though; for example, the Industrie VentureOS 12-week program helps companies reap the benefits of an agile, entrepreneurial approach to innovation without overinvesting in the ideas that won’t work.

 5. Design new KPIs and corporate performance measurements